korur/page/content/authors/admin/_index.md

 - Visitors
 ---

+Things get easier after the first step.
+Because the mind actually stops wandering and starts building things.
+How can you run a marathon if you don't know where the start line is?

-Hello, I am Serdar! here is my campground for Data science projects.
-Let's explore the world of Data and the stories they tell.
+Hi, I am Serdar! here is my camp for Data science projects.

+It is about the challenges I faced and the lessons learned in my journey.
+There were situations it was not easy to find the relevant guides or ways of doing.
+So I had to figure out from scratch.
+I share them too.
+Most done in R. Some Python.

+Let’s explore the stories of data.